 Maple Ridge offers a unique network of horse trails that is protected under the Official Community Plan.
 This network encompasses over 100 km of local riding and hiking trails, as well as 50-60 km in nearby Golden Ears Provincial Park.
-It is thanks to a dedicated group of long-time equestrian volunteers, like Bill Archibald (pictured below) and David John Smith, that Maple Ridge is the Horse Trail Capital of BC.
+It is thanks to a dedicated group of long-serving equestrian volunteers that Maple Ridge is the Horse Trail Capital of BC.

 However, the history of horse trails in Maple Ridge goes back even further than that — to the late 1800s!
 Read the HHA’s historical articles via the links on this page for insight into how this fantastic and beautiful trail network is the legacy of the horse in Maple Ridge.
 Read more about the history of the Horse Trail Network